nolanlawson/blob-util/README.md

 So now we have two Kirbys - one with a normal URL, and the other with a blob URL.
 Neato!

+You can try this out yourself in the [blob-util playground](http://blob-util.github.io).
+Super fun!

 API
 -------